 PATCH Coulee Region

 PATCH Teen Educators are high school students, who are passionate about improving adolescent health care experiences.
 Their main role is to deliver PATCH educational workshops, although they are often asked to be involved in other PATCH efforts.
-Teen Educators participate in an intensive, in-person training at the beginning of the program year ($100 stipend upon completion) and continue their learning through bi-monthly, group enrichment meetings.
-They are paid $10/hour for actively participating in meetings and other PATCH-approved activities throughout the year.
+Teen Educators participate in an intensive, in-person training at the beginning of the program year and continue their learning through bi-monthly, group enrichment meetings.
+They are paid for actively participating in meetings and other PATCH-approved activities throughout the year.
 Being a PATCH Teen Educator is a 9-month commitment.
 As a part of this experience, youth become expert presenters, powerful storytellers, and reliable resources for their peers.

-Meet the 2018-2019 Teen Educator Team!
+Meet the 2020-2021 Teen Educator Team!